Guide to Disaster Safety and Preparedness on Construction Sites

 Lastly, according to OSHA, an alarm system must be in place to prompt workers to act.
 Each alarm should represent different hazards, and workers must know what each means.
 Your EAP can describe what alarms are on-site, what they signify, and how staff should respond.

-Develop Emergency Procedures
+Define Emergency Procedures and Roles

 Employees must know what to do in an emergency before it happens so they can act quickly when it does.
 The following tips can help you cover your bases: